ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

    statements of the YANG module in {{yang-code}} or the summary in
    {{changes-bis}}.

+This document obsoletes {{?RFC9093}} by replacing it in its entirety.
+It provides a new revision of the YANG module contained in that RFC, and retains the data types previously defined, but also adds new type definitions to the YANG module.
+For further details, see {{changes-bis}}.

    The YANG data model in this document conforms to the Network Management Datastore Architecture defined in {{!RFC8342}}.